Specific phone brands

 • Device Settings > Advanced Settings > Battery Manager > Protected apps – AppBlock needs to be Protected

-• Device Settings > Apps > AppBlock > Battery > Power-intensive prompt [x] and Keep running after screen off [x]..
+• Device Settings > Apps > AppBlock > Battery > Power-intensive prompt [x] and Keep running after the screen off [x]..

 • BATTERY MANAGEMENT 2